josh-tobin/gps/docs/index.md

 Note: If you are running ROS hydro or later, open the launch file pr2_gazebo_no_controller.launch and change the include line as specified.

+Launch gazebo and the PR2Plugin:

 ```sh
 roslaunch gps_agent_pkg pr2_gazebo.launch
 ```

-This will launch gazebo and the PR2Plugin.

 ###### 2. Run the code